 On October 15-18, 2019, the Auschwitz Institute for Peace and Reconciliation (AIPR) organized “Countering Distortion through Governmental Action: Building the Capacity of Government Actors for Promoting and Protecting the Civil and Human Rights of Roma” with the support of the International Holocaust Remembrance Alliance (IHRA).
 The four-day regional training seminar was held in Bucharest, Romania and welcomed 20 participants.
 In addition to government officials, attendees included representatives of NGOs and academia with expertise on topics related to the Roma community from across Southeastern Europe: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo*, Montenegro, North Macedonia, Romania, Serbia and Slovenia.

-The seminar was based on the premise that a better understanding of Roma history in the region, contextualized within an atrocity prevention perspective and framework, will enhance the necessary knowledge and skills needed for recognizing and preventing identity-based discrimination.
+The seminar was based on the premise that a better understanding of Roma history in the region, contextualized within an atrocity prevention perspective and framework, will enhance the necessary knowledge and skills for recognizing and preventing identity-based discrimination.
 An international team of instructors with a deep understanding of Roma subjects included academics, Roma activists, peace workers, representatives of the European Council, and policy advisers.
 The seminar included an array of modules covering the fundamental concepts involved in genocide and mass atrocity prevention, the role of identity in atrocities, and historical segments on Holocaust and the Porajmos (also commonly known as “The Roma Genocide”).

 As a whole, the event looked to foster the knowledge and practical competencies among participants that is required to: i) understand genocide and other mass atrocities, as well as the processes by which they occur; ii) recognize and end identity-based violence; iii) counter distortion and protect the civil and human rights of Roma; and iv) identify the role of government actors and members of civil society in ending identity-based discrimination and violence against Roma, through actions taken at national and regional level.